bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 published: true
 post_date: 2018-01-09 02:29:17
 ---
 [Genericons][1] is an icon font created by [Automattic][2].
 The default icons work great for most applications, but sometimes custom tailoring is required.
 Perhaps you need to add a new logo, or want to remove those you're not using?
 In any case, [Genericons Grunt][3] makes it easy to bake your own flavor of Genericons.
-Don't believe me?
-Just watch.
+Let me show you how it works.

 ## Step 1: Install ttfautohint and fontforge